How Long Does It Take To Get Pregnant? A Tryer’s Guide

 After fertilization, it can take another two to three days for the egg to begin dividing, then implant in the lining of the uterus, triggering a surge of hormones.
 That’s when pregnancy starts.

-Generally, How Long Does It Take to Conceive?
+Generally, How Long Does Conception Take?

 The majority of couples become pregnant within six months, says Kenan Omurtag, M.D., a professor of obstetrics and gynecology at Washington University in St. Louis.
 But if a couple doesn’t get pregnant within that window, there’s no reason to panic, he adds.